avidesai/financial-modeling/README.md

-# Repository of Discounted Cash Flow Models for Equity Valuation
+# Discounted Cash Flow Models of Equities

 Welcome to this collection of Excel-based discounted cash flow (DCF) models, organized by sector to facilitate investment analysis and valuation.
 Alongside these, a centralized dashboard excel file offers a consolidated overview of key financial indicators for quick comparison and evaluation.